Is LinkedIn the New Customer Hub for B2B Marketing in 2026?

 • Product explainers

-This is awareness anchored in credibility – not interruption.
+This is awareness anchored in credibility – not distraction.

 Mid-funnel success depends on validation.